 Distance: when the distance of the run is over 328ft/100m, fiber SFP port of 24 port switch must be selected instead of copper RJ45 port since 1000Mbps could only go as far as 100m over copper cabling.

 Reliability: on account of electromagnetic interference, fiber is considered as more reliable than copper RJ45 Ethernet cable that uses electric signal.
 Therefore, if the cable run will go through some places where the electric signal can be interfered, choosing 24 port switch with fiber SFP port rather than copper RJ45 port would be more secure.

 Cost: due to the lower price of Cat5e/6 cable, choosing RJ45 ports to connect 24 port switches might be more economical since RJ45 port and SFP port actually run at the same speed.

 Future consideration: if you will move to higher bandwidth in the future, fiber optic cable is more future-proof one compared with Cat5e/Cat6 RJ45 Ethernet cable.
 So in this case, choosing 24 port switch with fiber SFP port would be more preferable.

 SFP vs RJ45 Port Switch: Which Will You Choose?

-From the aspect of performance, 24 port switch with RJ45 port and SFP port are basically the same.
+From the aspect of performance, 24-port switch with RJ45 port and SFP port are basically the same.
 From an economic point of view, SFP port’s cabling costs higher.
 While it is still a necessary choice since it supports both fiber and copper SFP optical modules.
 What is more, it is in possession of superior advantages to achieve longer distance, reliability and future-proof.
-For SFP port or RJ45 port of 24 port switch or 48 port switch, FS is a great choice.
+For SFP port or RJ45 port of a 24-port switch or a 48-port switch, FS is a great choice.